-Saving of licences and tests under the old law.
+Saving of licences and tests under the old law

-- 28. Subject to section 87 whoever - - (a) is the holder of a current driving licence; or - (b) has within three years of applying for a new driving licence been the holder of a current driving licence; or - (c) has passed the driving test prescribed under the old law;
+28. Subject to section 91, whoever -

-is, subject to any court order to the contrary, exempted for the purpose of section 24(e) from passing a driving test as a condition of holding, renewing or taking out a driving licence in respect of the group of vehicle which he is currently or was formerly licensed to drive or in respect of which he passed such test.
+- (a) is the holder of a current driving licence; - (b) has within three years of applying for a new driving licence been the holder of a current driving licence; or - (c) has passed the driving test prescribed under the old law, is, subject to any court order to the contrary, exempted for the purpose of paragraph (a)(v) of section 23 from passing a driving test as a condition of holding, renewing or taking out a driving licence in respect of the group of vehicles which he is currently or was formerly licensed to drive or in respect of which he passed such test.